GULFCOASTCANINEPROJECT.ORG

 Picture

-Dr. Kristin E. Brzeski, Director
+Dr. Kristin E. Brzeski, Co-Director

 Michigan Technological University

-Kristin is an Assistant Professor in the College of Forest Resources and Environmental Science at Michigan Technological University, where her lab’s research focuses on wildlife genetics, conservation, and management.
+Kristin is an Associate Professor in the College of Forest Resources and Environmental Science at Michigan Technological University, where her lab’s research focuses on wildlife genetics, conservation, and management.
 Dr. Brzeski has been conducting red wolf conservation science since her PhD and is leading the initiative to understand the genetic ancestry and ecology of the unique Gulf Coast canid population.

 In addition to her canid research, Dr. Brzeski is a co-founder of Biodiversity Initiative, a NGO that works to conserve biodiversity.
 Currently, her team is working with local conservation practitioners to monitor and protect endemic Central Africa wildlife.